cemsa1992/NLP-project-Democrat-Republican-Tweet-classification/README.md

-# Quick-NLP-Project
-Classification of twitter influencers for democrat or republican with NLP
+The data has been scraped from twitter for the top 20 democrat influencers and top 20 republican influencers.
+The notebook aims to create a machine learning model to classify a user whether they are a democrat or a republican based on their tweet history.